digitalsirkeith/coe151/protocol/README.txt

               the Use of Extensible Markup Language (XML) within IETF Protocols", RFC 3470, May 2013.

+              This is a primary reference work.

-Vargas                 Expires September 15, 2020              [Page 17]
+Vargas                 Expires September 15, 2020              [Page 18]

 Internet-Draft             CoE 151 MP Protocol                March 2020

-              This is a primary reference work.

 4.2.
 Informative References